-The Old Don Jail is located at 550 Gerrard St E (at Broadview Ave) in the Riverdale neighbourhood of Toronto.
+The Old Don Jail, today the Hennick Bridgepoint Hospital Administration Building, is located at 550 Gerrard St E (at Broadview Ave) in the Riverdale neighbourhood of Toronto.

 Scadding Family Homestead